 By doing so, your product will appear more relevant to those exact match results while also allowing you to have a smaller presence for any broad terms that may crossover with your keywords.

 Lastly, take the time to fine tune your PPC ads utilizing the data of keywords that are converting for you.
 Use the search results that customers find your product with, and build your negative keyword list to exclude those terms that drain your budget without converting any sales.

-Amazon ads allow the advertisers to set-up control for either manual or automatic targeting.
-That presents both challenges and opportunities.
+Amazon ads allow advertisers to use both manual and automatic targeting.
+That presents challenges AND opportunities.
 With most ad campaigns, the more control you have as the advertiser, the better.
 However, there are instances when taking advantage of auto targeting makes sense.

 6. Utilize Match Types